Kim Kardashian & Kanye West Cite "Irreconcilable Differences" As The Cause For Their Divorce

-It's official: Kim Kardashian are Kanye West getting a divorce.
-And while don't have the full picture of what went wrong for the power couple (though this season of Keeping Up with the Kardashians is slowly revealing the story behind their breakup, episode by episode), KimYe are already on the fast track to being legally separated.
+It's official: Kim Kardashian and Kanye West are getting a divorce.
+And while we don't have the full picture of what went wrong for the power couple (though this season of Keeping Up with the Kardashians is slowly revealing the story behind their breakup, episode by episode), KimYe are already on the fast track to being legally separated.
 The next steps?
 Reaching a custody agreement and having discussions about how to divide their assets.

 Rumors about a potential split have plagued the A-list spouses for years, but things got real when Kim filed for divorce in early February.
 Since then, she and her family have been uncharacteristically low-key about the legal proceedings to follow, keeping quiet about the breakup save for teasing how it might play out on the final season of KUWTK.